dazuma/toys/toys/docs/guide.md

 Toys was designed to organize scripts that may be "scoped" to a project or directory.
 Rake is also commonly used for this purpose: you can write a "Rakefile" that defines rake tasks scoped to a directory.
-In some ways, Toys can be used as a replacement for Rake.
+In many cases, Toys can be used as a replacement for Rake.
 Indeed, the Toys repository itself, rather than a Rakefile, contains a `.toys.rb` file that defines tools for running tests, builds, and so forth.